yoavniran/mocha-stirrer/readme.md

 Internally, the mocha hooks (mainly the `before` hook) are used extensively to set up the fakes and your own befores/afters/etc.
 To use Mocha-Stirrer successfully you should have a good grip of the order of execution of things in Mocha in conjunction with its hooks...

+I created a small gist that shows how hooks in Mocha can be set up and the resulting order of execution at: [https://gist.github.com/yoavniran/ad29e7ecfe57570b18f7]()

 > this section isnt complete yet